Home

 First rule of thumb in the name game: steer clear of names that sound like commands you will be teaching your pet.

-A second smart piece of advice is to not rhyme your dog’s name to any other name in your abode.
+A second smart piece of advice is do not rhyme your names for dogs to any other name in your abode.
 If your boyfriend’s name is Zack, it would be best to not name your pet canine “Jack.”
 It might be sweet to always have a reminder of your loved one so close by but it will get confusing at some point.

 A shouting match between you and your beloved, for example, might be painful for your dog.
 Jack might think you were mad at him instead of at Zack because the names sound alike.